IP Live in Care and the Coronavirus outbreak

 - Clean work surfaces as frequently as possible with anti-bacterial solutions

-- Do not meet in groups of more than two people
+- Do not meet in large groups inside

-- Stay more than 2 metres apart from other people when out in public (e.g. in supermarkets)
+- Still try to stay more than 2 metres apart from other people when out in public (e.g. in supermarkets)